Take Five: Retailer round-up, UK economy woes and Europe's power problems

 Power problems will continue to plague Europe, while the central bank spotlight falls on New Zealand.

-Here's your week-ahead in markets from Sujata Rao in London, Ira Iosebashvili and Lewis Krauskopf in New York, Vidya Ranganathan in Singapore, Riddhima Talwani in New Delhi and Sumanta Sen in Mumbai.
+Here's your week-ahead in markets from Sujata Rao in London, Ira Iosebashvili and Lewis Krauskopf in New York, Vidya Ranganathan in Singapore, Riddhima Talwani in New Delhi, Sumanta Sen in Mumbai and Vineet Sachdev in Bengaluru.

 Register now for FREE unlimited access to Reuters.com